Posts

 Dmitry Chuyko

-The same goes for software.
 Our applications produce a lot of waste while in operation.
 Diligent Java garbage collectors remove the waste automatically, so we don’t have to bother with manual memory cleaning.
-But when a collector cannot handle their job, we immediately see that in the form of performance degradation, increased energy consumption, and hardware utilization.
-So the garbage in digital reality turns into garbage in the real world!
+But when a collector cannot handle their job, we immediately see that in the form of performance degradation.
+For instance, improper garbage collection settings may lead to noticeable pauses in your application’s work or increased memory usage.

 The first step in making garbage collection more efficient is understanding how the process is organized in Java, which GC implementations are there, and how to choose the right one for your app.